 Tariffs

-During 2025 US President Donald Trump has announced a range of new tariffs on goods imported into the US, such as a 25% tariff on all foreign-made automobiles which came into effect on 3 April 2025.
+During his second term as president, Donald Trump has announced a range of new tariffs on goods imported into the US.

-However, on 31 July 2025 Trump signed an executive order imposing tariffs ranging from 10% to 41% on a number of countries and jurisdictions, with the new rates taking effect on 7 August.
-Certain countries — such as China and Mexico — were excluded from the order, in light of ongoing negotiations.
+Notably, on 31 July 2025 Trump signed an executive order imposing tariffs ranging from 10% to 41% on a number of countries and jurisdictions, with the new rates taking effect on 7 August.

 Additional tariffs have been imposed on certain countries and types of goods.
-For example, on 6 August 2025 the White House issued an executive order imposing an additional 25% ad valorem duty on certain products of India.
+For example, on 30 July 2025 the White House issued an executive order imposing an additional 40% ad valorem duty on certain products of Brazil.
 Later, on 25 September, Trump announced new tariffs on drugs, trucks and kitchen cabinets.

 Detailed information on US tariffs can be accessed via the following sources: